grscheller/scheller-linux-archive/linux/info/vimNotes/advTradViCommands.md

 | `<ctrl-f>` | move cursor/view down a full screen        |
 | `%`        | move between matching ( ), [ ], { }, < >   |

-When scrolloff is set, some of these commands get changed.
+When scrolloff is set, some of these commands get modified.

 In my .vim/vimrc file, I use
 ```